learningequality/kolibri/docs/getting_started.rst

 .. code-block:: bash

   pre-commit run --all-files

-.. tip:: As a convenience, many developers install linting and formatting plugins in their code editor (IDE).
-Installing ESLint, Prettier, Black, and Flake8 plugins in your editor will catch most (but not all) code-quality checks.

 .. tip:: Pre-commit can have issues running from alternative Git clients like GitUp.
 If you encounter problems while committing changes, run ``pre-commit uninstall`` to disable pre-commit.